5th Grade Music Team

 3.)
 Parents are responsible for checking and initialing students’ practice logs to verify at least 30 minutes of home practice time has occurred each week between lessons.
 Logs are presented in class as proof of practice and count as part of the student’s music grade.

 4.)
 Ensure that students attend performances dressed appropriately - students will wear an RVSD 5th Grade Music t-shirt at all performances.
 Purchase information will be provided in the fall.

 Will financial assistance be available?

 Yes!
 We do want all students to be able to pursue their preferred selection for music class.
 Through YES, Ross Valley Schools Foundation, we are able to help families that cannot rent an instrument at this time, or who choose not to do so.
 Please contact Music Dept. Co-Lead Teacher, Pete Santucci, for more information.
 Your request will be confidential.
-Because we believe strongly that all students must have equal access to the music program, we encourage families to request assistance when it is needed.
+All students must have equal access to the music program and we encourage families to request assistance when it is needed.

 How much time should my child practice outside of music class and how can I support my child’s progress?

-Students are expected to practice their music skills at home 30 minutes per week.
+Students are expected to practice their music skills at home at least 30 minutes per week.
 Music teachers will send home more information and practice logs to support student’s at-home practice, as well as keep this music website up to date with directions for at-home practice.
 You can support your child by providing positive reinforcement as well as an appropriate place and time for focused, consistent practice.
-It is important that parents check and initial the practice log each week.
+It is important that parents check and initial the practice log each week, and that the student presents the log to the teacher each week in class to be verified.

 This core arts program is funded by the YES Foundation.
 Thank you for your support!